Lila Nath Shrestha: Biography

 Born on 28 January 1962 to Jit Bahadur and Dhan Maya Shrestha, in Chandralalpur-2 of Siraha, he is a graduate in Law and has two children – a son and a daughter.

 He joined politics as a student in 1980, and went on to become a prominent member of the student wing of CPN ML, ANNFSU, and later the youth wing of CPN UML.
 He was a long-time member and prominent leader of CPN UML in Siraha District, until the party's dissolution in 2018.
 Following the merger of CPN UML and CPN (Maoist Centre), he was appointed the "District Incharge" of Siraha for the newly formed Nepal Communist Party (NCP).

 He was the candidate for the second constituent assembly in the 2013 election from CPN UML, but was defeated by Pushpa Kamal Dahal, chairman of the CPN (Maoist) party.

 He was finally elected to the House of Representatives for the first time in the 2017 legislative election.
 He was elected from Siraha-3 constituency under the first-past-the-post system representing CPN UML of the left alliance.
-He defeated his nearest rival, Asheswor Yadav, by acquiring 23,227 votes to Yadav's 21,220.
+He defeated his nearest rival, Asheswor Yadav, by a margin of 23,227 votes to Yadav's 21,220.